limingzju/gohttp/README.md

 ## Usage
 gohttp 80

-start a http server at current dir at 80 port
+start a http server at current dir with 80 port